 There are two main Catholic churches in town – St. John’s Church which was built in the early 13th century, the cemetery chapel (Liebfrauenkapelle), and a small Protestant church.

 The main town of Rapperswil organizes fairs and local markets on the weekends.
 So definitely check them out.
 We heard that they are especially delightful in the winter.

 The romantic Christmas market in the Old Town features over 200 market stalls, in a picturesque medieval setting.

-The Rapperswil harbour – Seedamm and wooden bridge look amazing in the evening.
+The Rapperswil harbor – Seedamm and wooden bridge look amazing in the evening.

-To make the most of your 2 days in Zurich, you can explore Rapperswil in a day tour which includes a visit to the Lindt Chocolate workshop and also check out how Appensel cheese is made.
-Here is a full day tour to consider from Zurich to Rapperswil.
+To make the most of your 2 days in Zurich, you can explore Rapperswil in a day tour which includes a visit to the Lindt Chocolate workshop and also checks out how Appensel cheese is made.
+Here is a full-day tour to consider from Zurich to Rapperswil.

 Another option is to drive to Heidi-land in eastern Switzerland with a quick stop at Vaduz Liechtenstein.
 Liechtenstein is a small country – a micro-state in Europe and it’s capital Vaduz can be explored in a day (or a few hours).

 Day trips from Zurich Switzerland to explore more

 Zurich serves as a good base to explore more of the country.
 You will appreciate how accessible other cities and towns in Switzerland are, from Zurich.
 Here are some of our day trip recommendations –

 - Bern – Visit the capital city of Switzerland in a day trip from Zurich and explore the main sights of Old Town – a UNESCO world heritage site and important monuments like the Parliament building and the Berne Münster.
 Zurich to Bern is 1 hour (train) and 1.75 hours drive away- one way.
 Or embark on a day tour to Bern with includes sightseeing guide as well.